BinatecLimited/alx-system_engineering-devops/0x00-shell_basics/README.md

 3-listfiles is used to display current directory contents in a long format 4-listmorefiles is used to display current directory contents, including hidden files (starting with .)
 5-listfilesdigitonly displays current directory content in Long Format with user and group IDs displayed numerically and hidden files
+6-firstdirectory is used to create a directory in a specified destination folder